ArnaudBuchholz/reserve/doc/openui5.md

 However, this means **cleaning the package list and install new ones**.

-That can be a **tedious process**.
+That can be a **tedious process** but, good news, the [version 2 of the cli tools](https://youtu.be/v6ImEbZRRlg) offers a mechanism to **simplify** it.

 ### OpenUI5 Content Delivery Network

-Luckily, the framework is built on top of a [smart dependency management model](https://openui5.hana.ondemand.com/api/sap.ui#methods/sap.ui.define) that is capable of loading the missing dependencies when needed.
-To put it in a nutshell, these **additional libraries** are usually **relative to the location where the [UI5 bootstrap](https://openui5.hana.ondemand.com/1.76.0/resources/sap-ui-core.js)** is obtained.
+The framework is built on top of a [smart dependency management model](https://openui5.hana.ondemand.com/api/sap.ui#methods/sap.ui.define) that is capable of loading the missing dependencies when needed.
+To put it in a nutshell, these **additional modules** are usually **relative to the location where the [UI5 bootstrap](https://openui5.hana.ondemand.com/1.76.0/resources/sap-ui-core.js)** is obtained.

 Furthermore, each released version of UI5 is available from the public CDN:
 * 1.76.0 is available under [https://openui5.hana.ondemand.com/1.76.0/resources/](https://openui5.hana.ondemand.com/1.76.0/resources/sap-ui-version.json)